 I. FIT IS WHERE IT STARTS

 It all starts with the fit.
-You can pack all the tech, expensive materials, and put out colorful marketing campaigns but a shoe should first fit your foot properly and provide a comfortable experience no matter the movement.
+You can pack all the tech, expensive materials, and put out colorful marketing campaigns but a shoe should first fit your foot properly and provide a comfortable, secure experience no matter the movement.

 And don’t forget about breaking your shoes in – sturdier materials like leather, nubuck, or Fuse/TPU-based stuff can take a while to feel optimal on the court.
-Patience.
+For a more structured shoe, it takes me about a couple of weeks to really start feeling 100% comfy in a sneaker, so it’s all about patience.

-Of course, how a shoe fits is also your personal preference.
-Perhaps you prefer a complete one-to-one fit where you don’t leave any room for your feet or perhaps you rock with a looser setup with a bit more room to breathe.
+But more importantly, how a shoe fits is still your personal preference.
+Perhaps you prefer a complete one-to-one fit where you don’t leave any room for your feet or perhaps you rock with a looser setup with a bit more room to breathe?

 Here’s my guide for how a basketball shoe should fit – this should give you some insight to get started and how you should be thinking about the fit of a sneaker.